This spot has been added by

 The artificial reef (about 16 feet wide) extends for about 250 yards at right angles to the coast.
 On either side of the reef, you will come across sandy areas of little interest.

-Swim above the tripods (↕10-20ft/3-5m).
-Although the reef has been colonized by a few sea fans and a little soft coral, it still looks a little artificial.
-But a wide variety of species have found a home there: many yellowtail snappers, jacks and, above all, French angelfish are to be seen swimming around the reef.
+But a wide variety of species have found a home there: many French grunt, bar jacks and beautiful gray angelfish and French angelfish can be seen swimming around the reef.
 Explore the crevices to look for lobsters, which are relatively common.
-It is also possible, although not common, to come across sea turtles near the reef.
+It is also possible, although not common, to come across green sea turtles near the reef.

 Because of its relative depth, exploring the reef is not easy.
 Visibility varies and sea conditions can be bad, depending on the wind and waves.
 Follow your tour guide’s instructions, and if you are visiting on your own boat, check out the safety conditions before getting into the water.

-Excursions don’t generally include meals, but sometimes drinks.
+Excursions don’t generally include meals, but sometimes do include drinks.
 At the Fort Lauderdale marina (the starting point for the excursions) you can buy a snack and some water.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.